 Eyelid Surgery (technically called Blepharoplasty) is a procedure to remove fat—usually along with excess skin and muscle from the upper and lower eyelids.
 Eyelid Surgery can correct drooping upper lids and puffy bags below your eyes—features that make you look older and more tired than you feel, and may even interfere with your vision.
-However, it won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
-Blepharoplasty can be done alone, or in conjunction with other facial surgery procedures such as ThreadLift, FAMI or fillers.
+To see some of Dr. Byrd’s before and after photos of eyelid surgery (blepharoplasty) surgery+

 The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.